Self-Hosting Adventures

 Previously I used Google’s services to synchronize (and backup) contacts and calendar entries from my phone.

-As a replacement, I picked Radicale, which is a FOSS tool that supports both CalDAV (for calendars/tasks) and CardDAV (for contacts).
+As a replacement, I picked Radicale, a tool that supports both CalDAV (for calendars/tasks) and CardDAV (for contacts).
 The Radicale server runs on the Raspberry Pi I have set up in my home network.

 To use this server with my smartphone, DAVx5 is used.
-Once it is configured to use the Radicale server, my contacts, tasks, and calendar entries are accessible.
+Once it is configured to use the Radicale server, my contacts, tasks and calendar entries are available on my smartphone.

 I use Thunderbird on my desktop computer, which supports CalDAV and CardDAV natively.